Nehashtha/hadoop/README.md

-This repository gives basic knowledge of mapper and reducer code :
+This repository gives basic knowledge of mapper and reducer code and also how to use hadoop streaming to run python code in Haddop file system

 1.code to caluclate minimum, maximum, median ,statndard deviation Input file is downloaded from :